reframejs/reframe/docs/overview.template.md

 Reframe is a framework to create web apps.
-Reframe is born out of the belief that a web framework can be rapid yet flexible as the same time.
+It is born out of the belief that a web framework can be rapid yet, as the same time, flexible.

-Reframe assembles a JavaScript stack and can integrate with Node.js, React, Vue.js, React Native Web, React Router, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.
+Reframe assembles a JavaScript stack that can integrate with Node.js, React, Vue.js, React Native Web, React Router, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.

 <br/>